urbanairship/frock/README.md

 ## Response Convenience Functions

-Each request that passes through `frock` has some convenience functions added that'll be available before it hits your plugin or middleware:
+Each http request that passes through `frock` has some convenience functions added that'll be available before it hits your plugin or middleware:

 - `req.GET` an object containing all `GET` parameters that were in the requests URL